crashsystems/crashsystems.net/_posts/2012-03-06-hash_length_extension_attacks.markdown

 It seems that many penetration testers do not do much to test cryptographic vulnerabilities.
 I've always been interested in cryptography, so I've made it a goal of mine to understand how web application developers misuse crypto, and how to exploit those flaws.

 In January I had some time at work to do some independent research, so I decided to figure out how to perform hash length extension attacks against poorly implemented message authentication codes (MACs).
-I found a number of good research papers and blog posts discussing how these attacks work in a very general sense, but not much of anything that explained what was going on under the hood.
+I found several good [research papers](http://netifera.com/research/flickr_api_signature_forgery.pdf) and blog posts discussing how these attacks work in a very general sense, but not much that explained what was going on under the hood.
 In this post, I'll be explaining what is happening in a length extension attack.

 ###Message Authentication Codes 101
 Message authentication codes (MACs) are a way to verify the authenticity of a message.
 In the more naive implementation of a MAC, the server has a secret key that it concatenates with a message, and then hashes the combination with an algorithm such as MD5 or SHA1.
 Take for example, an application that is designed to give a user the ability to download specific files, so long as the user has authorization to do so.
 The site may create a MAC for the filename like this: